piovere/nucnotes/ne697neuralnetworks/project/report.md

 surface of the bead, with a 11,725 channel spectrum collected from each site.
 This produced a dataset of 220 records of 11,725 values.
 These records were segmented into 154 training and 66 validation sets.
-The validation sets were selected by randomly selected 6 records generated from each of the 11 samples in order to ensure that the validation set was representative.
+The validation sets were selected by randomly choosing 6 records from each of the 11 samples in order to ensure that the validation set was representative.
 Each of the records was matched to two different output tags--one representing which analyte was added to the sample (or none), the other with the mass of each chemical constituent of the sample.
 The records were normalized to scale each of the input records in the range $\left[0,1\right]$, while the output values were converted into one-hot vectors (for the classification network) and 13 element vectors with each value in the range range $\left[0,1\right]$ (one value for each of the 10 analytes plus 3 for the base recipe).